PythonCharmers/python-future/docs/imports.rst

    although this incurs a performance penalty (a function call and, on Py3, a ``decode`` method call.)

-   This is somewhat awkward because various Python standard library APIs require a native string to be passed on both Py2 and Py3.
-(See :ref:`stdlib-incompatibilities`_) for some examples.
-Another example is the WSGI spec, which requires header values to be the ``str`` type on both Py2 and Py3.
+   This is somewhat awkward because various Python library APIs (standard and non-standard) require a native string to be passed on both Py2 and Py3.
+(See :ref:`stdlib-incompatibilities`_ for some examples.
+WSGI dictionaries are another.)

 3. If a codebase already explicitly marks up all text with ``u''`` prefixes, and if support for Python versions 3.0-3.2 can be dropped, then